onzfonz/comp227/src/content/8/en/part8b.md

   trainingDays: 5,
   success: false,
   rating: 2,
-  ratingDescription: 'not too bad but could be better',
+  ratingDescription: "not too bad but could be better",
   target: 2,
   average: 1.9285714285714286 }
 ```